Frequently Asked Questions

 Does ASD have an Arabic program?

-Arabic is offered as part of the World Language Program at ASD.
-Learn more about the Arabic Program in the Elementary, Middle and High School.
+Arabic is offered as part of the World Language Program at ASD in the Elementary, Middle, and High Schools.

 What are the demographics of the students?

-Current enrollment is approximately 1,800 students with over 55 nationalities represented.
-About 75% of students hold North American passports.
+Current enrollment is approximately 1,900 students with 77 nationalities represented.
+More than 70% of students hold North American passports.